joshuaslate/type-cacheable/README.md

   fallbackClient?: CacheClient; // If you would prefer use a different cache client than passed into the adapter as a fallback, set that here noop?: boolean; // Allows for consuming libraries to conditionally disable caching.
-Set this to true to disable caching for some reason. ttlSeconds?: number | TTLBuilder; // Number of seconds the cached key should live for strategy?: CacheStrategy; // Strategy by which cached values and computed values are handled }
+Set this to true to disable caching for some reason. ttlSeconds?: number | TTLBuilder; // Number of seconds the cached key should live for strategy?: CacheStrategy | CacheStrategyBuilder; // Strategy by which cached values and computed values are handled }
 ```